citp/privacy-policy-historical/e/ef/efi/efinancemanagement.com.md

 In case of advertisements placed on our site by third parties, these third parties often deploy persistent cookies and not session cookies, which enable them to understand and send you the right kind of advertisements, which they feel, are of interest to you.
 However, we do not have access and neither can we control the cookies placed by such third parties on our site.
 By placing the persistent cookies, the third parties can ascertain and collect information about you and where you have been using your computer to view similar advertisements.

   * Google, as a third party vendor, uses cookies to serve ads on your site.
-  * Google's use of the DART cookie enables it to serve ads to your users based on their visit to your sites and other sites on the Internet.
+  * Google’s use of the DART cookie enables it to serve ads to your users based on their visit to your sites and other sites on the Internet.
-  * Users may opt out of the use of the DART cookie by visiting the [**Google ad and content network privacy policy.**](http://www.google.com/privacy_ads.html)
+  * Users may opt out of the use of the DART cookie by visiting the ****[Google ad and content network privacy policy.](https://www.google.com/policies/technologies/ads/)****